Relative free splitting and free factor complexes I: Hyperbolicity: Fold paths and free splitting units

-\begin{corollary} $\FS(F_n;\A)$ is connected.
-Fold paths form an almost transitive sequence of paths in $\FS(F_n;\A)$, meaning: for any $S,T \in \FS(F_n;\A)$ there is a fold path starting at distance~$\le 2$ from $S$, making jumps of distance~$\le 2$, and ending at $T$. \end{corollary}
+\begin{corollary} $\FS(\Gamma;\A)$ is connected, and fold paths form an almost transitive sequence of paths in $\FS(\Gamma;\A)$.
+More precisely, for any $S,T \in \FS(\Gamma;\A)$ there is a fold path starting at distance~$\le 2$ from $S$, making jumps of distance~$\le 2$, and ending at $T$.
+Furthermore, any fold path can be interpolated to obtain a fold path with jumps of distance~$\le 1$. \end{corollary}